ximitiejiang/cvpk/README.md

 # slcv
 this is a mimic to mmcv and integrate cv DL detection algorithmns in pytorch.

-before run you need run below on command line to start the visdom server: python3 -m visdom.server
+### before run you need:
+1. start the visdom server on command line python3 -m visdom.server

+2. add repo dictory to sys.path
+run requirements.py

+### TODO
+prepare install version release